miroscic/HPEQuick/README.md

 First, install the requirements.
 On Unixes, `brew` or `apt` can be used to install OpenVINO.

-OpenCV is better installed from source.
+**On MacOS**, OpenCV is better installed from source.
 Follow the instructions on the OpenCV documentation to install it: <https://docs.opencv.org/master/d7/d9f/tutorial_linux_install.html>

-On Windows, follw the instructions on the OpenVINO documentation to install the toolkit: <https://docs.openvino.ai/2023.3/openvino_docs_install_guides_overview.html>
+**On Linux**, `apt install libopencv-dev` is fine.

 Then, build the project using CMake (by default, the project is built in `Release` configuration):